Planning external radiotherapy for thyroid cancer

 The radiotherapy staff tell you how to look after the markings.
 The pen marks might start to rub off in time, but the tattoos won’t.
 Tell your radiographer if that happens.
 Don't try to redraw them yourself.

-You wear it during the treatment sessions to keep you very still.
-The radiographers may also make marks on it.
-They use the marks to line up the radiotherapy machine for each treatment.
+The radiographers make marks on the mask and use the marks to line up the radiotherapy machine for each treatment.

 The process of making the shell can vary slightly between hospitals.
 It usually takes around 30 minutes.